badmikko/EsphoMaTrix/README.md

 You can use the ehmtx32.yaml as sample for an ESP32.
 As mentioned you have to edit to your needs.
 So check font, icons, board and the GPIO port for your display.

 The file ehmtx32.yaml uses the function ehmtx provides, the sample file ehmtx8266.yaml uses actions where possible.
+You have to adapt the yaml to your hardware, since there are other RGB-LED Displays possible.

 # Installation

 ## Font
 Download a small "pixel" TTF-font, i use ["monobit.ttf"](https://www.google.com/search?q=monobit.ttf).
 You can modify this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E** and so on.
 Due to copyright i can't provide my modified version :-(.
+Not all fonts are suitable for this minimalistic display.

 ```
 font: